dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 ### External Interest Never Accurately Represents Internal Interest

-- these are our enemies and not our friends.
-  - they will play America against itself to dominate.
-  - they want control first and foremost. they want their job to be easy
+Remember, this is external interest that is compelling Americans to act against themselves.
+These are our enemies and not our friends.
+Look what happened to me and ask: what would you do?
+If it was you?
+Your friend?
+Your son or daughter?
+How would you react?

+Again: this is an external interest.
+No internal interest would essentially place ankle-weights on major contributors to the US economy.
+The things that tech companies are forced to comply with are absolutely not in line with American economic interests.
+They want to control us and restrain us, first and foremost.
+They want their job to be easy, which is why it's necessary to blindfold the average American.

-  - Make no mistake. they do not give a shit about how America performs in the world economy
-    - and in fact, communism and leftists assault the right to property with a religious level of zeal primarily to stifle competition.
-    - for the same reason, they won't want America to have the resources to fight back!
+Make no mistake, they don't give a shit about how America performs in the world economy!
+And in fact, communism and hard-lin leftist assault the right to property with a religious level of zeal, primarily to stifle competition to their own agenda.
+Because when people acquire property and wealth, they gain a foothold and can influence other people.
+So, therefore, for the same reason, a foreign interest motivated by communist ideas won't want America to obtain the same foothold to fight back!!

 Ain't that some shit?!

 ### If You Knowingly Aid the Enemy Right Now, You Are A Traitor

-TRAITORS ARE TRAITORS!
-If you are knowingly helping some external interest overtake America, you are a fucking traitor.
+*TRAITORS ARE TRAITORS!* If you are knowingly helping some external interest overtake America, you are a fucking traitor.
 Depending on your level of complicity, you should be shot by a firing squad.
 They will contort your understanding of the situation and try to convince